torvalds/linux/Documentation/RCU/rcu.rst

   search for the string "Patent" in Documentation/RCU/RTFP.txt to find them.
   Of these, one was allowed to lapse by the assignee, and the others have been contributed to the Linux kernel under GPL.
+  Many (but not all) have long since expired.
   There are now also LGPL implementations of user-level RCU available (https://liburcu.org/).

 - I hear that RCU needs work in order to support realtime kernels?

-  Realtime-friendly RCU can be enabled via the CONFIG_PREEMPT_RCU kernel configuration parameter.
+  Realtime-friendly RCU are enabled via the CONFIG_PREEMPTION kernel configuration parameter.

 - Where can I find more information on RCU?